 (b) Landscaping details.
 A typical detail of a tree well, tree planting, and specialty planting area, if applicable, shall be shown.

-(11) Notes shall be included on the plan that: 1) forbid the use of fill containing hazardous materials; 2) require the marking of the limits of work in the field before the start of construction or site clearing; 3) require the cleaning of catch basins, sumps and stormwater basins following construction and annually thereafter; 4) restrict the hauling of earth materials to or from the site to the hours between 7:00 a.m. and 5:00 p.m. on weekdays; (5) describe the materials to be used in the construction of impermeable surfaces such as sidewalks and driveways.
+(11) Notes shall be included on the plan that: 1) forbid the use of fill containing hazardous materials; 2) require the marking of the limits of work in the field before the start of construction or site clearing; 3) require the cleaning of catch basins, sumps and stormwater basins following construction and annually thereafter; 4) restrict the hauling of earth materials to or from the site to the hours between 8:00 a.m. and 4:30 p.m., Monday through Friday, excluding state and national holidays; 5) describe the materials to be used in the construction of impermeable surfaces such as sidewalks and driveways.

 (a) Additional material required.
 The text of § 430-35A through E of these regulations shall be included in the final plan so that all contractors will be aware of these requirements.